Network Slicing: DeSlice and xStream

-The paper with the description of the xStream protocol was presented at IEEE Globecom 2018 Workshop on Cloudified Architectures for 5G and Beyond Systems (I. F. Akyildiz et al., “xStream: A New Platform Enabling Communication Between Applications and the 5G Network,” 2018 IEEE Globecom Workshops (GC Wkshps), Abu Dhabi, United Arab Emirates, 2018, pp. 1-6.) and the paper with the RAN slicing architecture is being prepared for publication.
+The paper with the description of the xStream protocol was presented at IEEE Globecom 2018 Workshop on Cloudified Architectures for 5G and Beyond Systems (I. F. Akyildiz et al., “xStream: A New Platform Enabling Communication Between Applications and the 5G Network,” 2018 IEEE Globecom Workshops (GC Wkshps), Abu Dhabi, United Arab Emirates, 2018, pp. 1-6.) and the paper on DeSlice architecture is submitted to Sensors.

 To request the code of the simulation for DeSlice, please fill the form below.